hydroclaus/rpy_velutina/velutina_log.md

 ## Hardware Setup

+### Pixels

+- I have Adafruit 12mm Diffuse Thin Digital RGB LED Pixel (strand of 25), bought at [berrybase](https://www.berrybase.de/en/adafruit-12mm-diffuse-thin-digital-rgb-led-pixel-strand-of-25?srsltid=AfmBOorEbchmwN7pkotycAA0bx2FmjInpKA0F4iBzgphC3qz--NRGHUE).
+- this is their description at [Adafruit](https://learn.adafruit.com/12mm-led-pixels?view=all).
+Here it says that they do contain a **WS2801 LED** driver chip.
+It also says they would work with the [Adafruit Circuit Python WS2801 module](https://github.com/adafruit/Adafruit_CircuitPython_WS2801)

+### Raspberry
 - red and blue are connected to external power
 - blue is also connected to ground `PIN3`
 - yellow is in `GPIO 10 MOSI (SPI 0)`